Getting Started With GSA Schedules

-First Steps: Find the Right Solicitation
+Find the Right Solicitation

 After your company has decided to pursue a Schedules contract, you must first find the correct Schedules solicitation for your offerings.
 Review the information at the GSA Schedules Solicitations page.
 This provides a brief description of the acquisition centers and the specific GSA Schedules, including links to GSA eLibrary and to FedBizOpps.
 GSA eLibary is the online source for GSA and VA Federal Supply Schedule award information, and includes descriptions of each Schedules’ Special Item Numbers (SINs).
 At FedBizOpps you can search all active federal opportunities and download the solicitation files and instructions related to a particular contract.

-First Steps: Get Registered and Certified
+Get Registered and Certified

 After carefully considering whether or not you have the resources to pursue a Schedules contract, and the time to both market and compete for business once you have a contract, you must complete a number of registrations and certifications before responding to a solicitation.
 Complete these administrative steps now, so you will be prepared to complete the solicitation process later.